 In today’s overbearing, 24-hour news cycle, it can be easy for facts to get crowded out by sensationalism and melodrama.
 It should come as no surprise then that certain anti-mining opponents, including the Center for Biological Diversity, Wild Earth Guardians and Greenpeace, are now relying on bogus claims and a misinformation campaign to try and repeal this bipartisan jobs bill.
 And while the nearly 4,000 Arizonans who will gain employment from this mine may not be able to compete with the PR department of certain special-interest groups, I guarantee they hope you will see this mine for what it really is: an economic engine that will create good-paying jobs, reduce our dependence on foreign critical minerals and provide a much needed boost to our nation’s sluggish economy.

 This repeal effort is severely misguided and defies commonsense for several reasons.
-First, the sponsor of the repeal bill recently apologized to a tribe in writing for claiming in the text of this legislation that the land exchange transferred the tribe’s sacred land, when in fact, it did not.
+First, the sponsor of the repeal bill, Save Oak Flat Act, recently apologized to a tribe in writing for claiming in the text of this legislation that the land exchange transferred the tribe’s sacred land, when in fact, it did not.
 Second, the new law will result in more environmental protections for this area and requires full environmental compliance before the land exchange can be completed.
 Third, the act does not exchange any reservation lands, ensures greater protection for actual sacred tribal lands and maintains tribal access to Oak Flat (a small, poorly-maintained campground previously on forest service land 20 miles from the tribe’s reservation).
 Fourth, Dale Miles, a member of the San Carlos Tribe and the former tribal historian, recently wrote an excellent op-ed pointing out that the Oak Flat campground has never been a sacred site.
 Finally, the law would significantly benefit local employment and tribal members who are in dire need of these good-paying jobs and have had unemployment numbers as high as 70%.

 As a result of the misinformation campaign, I would like to take a moment to dispel some of the myths put forth by the opponents.